-The person who sets up both camera and lighting for each shot in a film.
-The cinematographer has major influence over the look and feel of a shot or scene and is often held in as high esteem as the director.
+The person who sets up both camera and lighting for each shot in a film, the cinematographer has a major influence over the look and feel of a shot or scene, and is often as highly esteemed as the director.
 Cinematography is the art of positioning a camera and lighting a scene.

 A person who directs or produces movies.

 1. A series of moving images, especially those recorded on film and projected onto a screen or other surface (noun); 2.
 A sheet or roll of a flexible transparent material coated with an emulsion sensitive to light and used to capture an image for a photograph or film (noun); 3.
 To record on film or video using a movie camera (verb).

 A setting for or a part of a story or narrative.